 a) Matter – ... (nature, substance, reflection, action).

-Sample: the brain is the psyche.
+Sample: brain - psyche.

-b) Nervous process - ... (reflex, reflection, objective,
+b) Nervous process– ... (reflex, reflection, objective,

 material, mental).